STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Conclusion

 \section{Conclusion}

-Building on a PS-based distributed learning framework, we proposed STSyn, a novel local-SGD scheme with heterogeneous synchronization, which is both straggler-tolerant and communication-efficient.
+Building on a PS-based distributed learning framework for both i.i.d. and non-i.i.d. data distribution, we proposed STSyn, a novel local-SGD scheme with heterogeneous synchronization, which is both straggler-tolerant and communication-efficient.
 We derived the average wall-clock time, average number of local updates and average number of uploading workers for the proposed STSyn to substantiate the effectiveness of the additional local updates.
-The convergence of STSyn under homegenous data distribution was also rigorously established.
+The convergence of STSyn under homogenous and heterogeneous data distributions was also rigorously established.
 Extensive experimental results corroborated the superior time and communication efficiency of the proposed STSyn over the existing alternatives.
 The impacts of the hyper-parameters were also explored.

 Our work leaves open a number of future research directions.
 First, it would be interesting to explore the potential advantages of heterogeneous synchronization for asynchronous implementations, where any worker can perform a number of local updates and send the result back to the PS.
 Second, generalization and analysis of the proposed STSyn scheme to the scenario where the wireless medium is considered, are worthy of further investigation.
 Lastly, integration of STSyn with the adaptive communication design might be also beneficial, and will be pursued in future work.